Polidex Logo

 Achievements

-• Supported trade deals and export policy favorable to Midwest agriculture
+• Supported agricultural trade and export oriented policy framed around farm state competitiveness

 Controversies